necesito-un-trastero/id-doc-validator/README.md

 # id-doc-validator

-A validator for different types of personal ID for multiple countries.
+A validator for different types of personal, entity and VAT ID for multiple countries.

 ## Supported Countries